w3c/wot-cg/Tutorials/whatiswot/14-Interaction_Affordances/README.md

 #### Properties

-> Zoom into coffeeBeansLeft property
+> Zoom into `coffeeBeansLeft` property

-Properties define the state, sensor values or configuration parameters of a Thing.
-They can be read, observed or written to.
-In our example, coffeeBeansLeft is a property that returns how many grams of coffee beans remain in the machine.
-This property can be read but not observed nor written to.
+Properties define the state, sensor values, or configuration parameters of a Thing.
+They can be read, observed, or written to.
+In our example, `coffeeBeansLeft` is a property that returns the number of grams of coffee beans remaining in the machine.
+This property can be read, but neither observed nor written to.

 #### Actions

-> Zoom into brewCoffee action
+> Zoom into `brewCoffee` action

 Actions define operations that a Consumer application can trigger.
-These are used when something needs to happen within the Thing, like a process starting or a task being performed.
-For instance, brewCoffee is an action that starts brewing a cup of coffee.
-It takes an input - the size of the coffee - and is invoked by the Consumer.
+These are used when something needs to happen within the Thing, like starting a process or performing a task.
+For instance, `brewCoffee` is an action that starts brewing a cup of coffee.
+It takes an input — the volume of coffee to brew — and is invoked by the Consumer.

 #### Events

-> Zoom into lowOnWater
+> Zoom into `lowOnWater`

 Events represent notifications that a Thing emits to the subscribers of the event, often asynchronously.
 These are used for real-time updates or alerts.
-In our case, lowOnWater is an event triggered when the water level is low.
+In this case, `lowOnWater` is an event triggered when the water level is low.
 A Consumer can subscribe to this event and be notified when it occurs.
 This event definition currently has no data field, meaning it simply signals that the condition occured.
-However, events can also carry data - for example, lowOnWater could include the exact amount of water left in milliliters.
+However, events can also carry data — for example, `lowOnWater` could include the exact volume of water remaining in milliliters.

 ### Interaction Metadata

 > Highlight the relevant parts as an animation

-Each affordance includes interaction metadata, which provides context about how it can be used.
-This includes:
+Each affordance includes interaction metadata, which provide context about how it can be used, including the following:
- - title and description: Human-readable labels.
+ - title and description: human-readable labels
- - properties can have flags like readOnly, writeOnly, or observable.
+ - flags: only on properties; such as `readOnly`, `writeOnly`, or `observable`
- - actions can be marked as safe, idempotent, or synchronous.
+ - subtypes: applicable to actions; may be `safe`, `idempotent`, or `synchronous`

  This metadata ensures clients know how to interact with the affordance over the network.

 ### Data

 Interaction affordances also define data schemas that describe the structure of inputs and outputs.
-These schemas use JSON Schema - as introduced in our preliminary series - to define data types, allowed values and nested structures.
-In our example, the brewCoffee action expects an input object with a size property, which must be either "small", "medium" or "large".
-Data schemas are crucial for validation, tooling and interoperability.
+These schemas use JSON Schema — as introduced in our preliminary series — to define data types, allowed values, and nested structures.
+In our example, the `brewCoffee` action expects an input object with a size property, which must be either "`small`", "`medium`", or "`large`".
+Data schemas are crucial for validation, tooling, and interoperability.

 ### Summary

 That wraps up this tutorial.
-In the next video, we’ll dive deeper into protocol bindings and see exactly how to interact with a Thing over the network.
+In the next video, we’ll dive deeper into protocol bindings and learn exactly how to interact with a Thing over the network.